SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 - **Endpoint**.
 The URL of the httpd status endpoint (default: `http://localhost:8404/stats`).
 - **HAProxy logs Path**.
 Enter the path to the log file for your HAProxy instance.
-- **Fields**. `webengine.cluster.name`.

 The path of the log file configured to capture haproxy logs is needed to be given here.
 The files are typically located in `/var/log/haproxy*.log`.
 If you're using a customized path, check the haproxy.conf file for this information.
 You can add any custom fields which you want to tag along with the data ingested in Sumo.
 Click on the **Download YAML File** button to get the yaml file.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/HAProxy-OpenTelemetry/HAProxy-YAML.png' style={{border:'1px solid gray'}} alt="YAML" />